-This competition will have three challenges.
-Your proposal must address at least one, but could address more of the challenges.
+This call has three challenges.
+Your proposal must address one or more of these challenges.

-- Challenge 1: Access – We’re looking for novel and innovative technologies and approaches that can access munitions, IEDs and bulk containers without relying on the original design features, such as filling ports, which may or may not be present.
-(A filling port is an access hole into a munition or container that enables it to be filled or drained.)
+- Challenge 1: Access – We are looking for novel and innovative technologies and approaches that can access munitions, IEDs and containers of bulk agent without relying on the original design features, such as filling ports, which may or may not be present.
+(A filling port is an access hole into a munition or container that enables it to be filled or drained)

-- Challenge 2: Disable – We’re seeking novel and innovative technologies and approaches that prevent munitions, IEDs and bulk agent being used as intended.
-This could be by delaying their deployment to such a degree that it prevents their imminent use (such as encasing munitions in foam or adding steps to the deployment procedure).
-Your proposed technology or approach must put these munitions, IEDs or bulk agent out of action either temporarily or, if possible, permanently.
+- Challenge 2: Disable – We are seeking novel and innovative technologies and approaches that prevent munitions, IEDs and bulk agent being used as intended.
+This could be by delaying their deployment to such a degree that it prevents their imminent use.
+Your proposed technology or approach must prevent these munitions, IEDs or bulk agent from being used for their intended purpose either temporarily or, if possible, permanently

-- Challenge 3: Destroy – We’re looking for novel and innovative technologies and approaches that permanently and irreversibly destroy munitions, IEDs and bulk agent.
-This could be achieved in a variety of ways including thermal destruction or chemical neutralisa
+- Challenge 3: Destroy – We are looking for novel and innovative technologies and approaches that permanently and irreversibly destroy munitions, IEDs and bulk agent

-The devices to be accessed, disabled or destroyed may be munitions, IEDs or containers.
+The devices to be accessed, disabled or destroyed may be munitions, IEDs or containers filled with chemical or biological agents.
 The munitions may be as large as 175mm projectiles and may contain explosive materials, which could be unstable.
-IEDs may be irregularly shaped and may also contain explosive materials.
-Containers may hold up to 1 metric tonne of bulk chemical or biological agent.
-The chemical agents should include the toxic chemicals and precursors listed in Schedule 1 and Schedule 2 of the Chemical Weapons Convention.
-The biological agents are any disease-causing organism or toxin covered by the Biological and Toxin Weapons Convention.
-These agents may be liquids, solids or gases.
+The IEDs may be irregularly shaped and may also contain explosive materials.
+The containers may hold up to 1 metric tonne of bulk chemical or biological agent.
+The chemical agents may include the toxic chemicals and precursors listed in Schedule 1and Schedule 2 of the Chemical Weapons Convention, which may be liquids, solids or gases.
+The biological agents may include any disease-causing organism or toxincovered by the Biological and Toxin Weapons Convention, and may be liquids or solids.

 We are seeking solutions which are readily transportable and satisfy one of two conditions:

-- It is man-portable – the system and consumables fit in two standard military backpacks, and can be carried by two people; or
+- Man-portable – the system and consumables fit in two standard military backpacks, and can be carried by two people

-- It is mobile – the system and consumables must not exceed the NATO 463L pallet size and should be transportable by vehicle (land or air).
+- Mobile – the system and consumables must not exceed the NATO 463L pallet size and should be transportable by vehicle (land or air)

-These conditions are challenging and are the aspirational targets for the final solutions.
-Proposals for demonstration and proof of concept with lower throughput rate and/or larger solutions will be considered if there is a plan to upscale throughput and/or reduce size, as required, in your proposal.
+These are the aspirational targets for the final solution.
+Phase 1 proposals that demonstrate proof-of-concept but are heavier, larger or have lower throughputs will be considered if there is a credible plan to increase throughput and/or reduce size/weight in potential later phases.